Insect Pictures thumbnails only

 100mm f/16 1/200s ISO 100

-Large Dark Fishing Spider Large Dark Fishing Spider
+Large Wolf Spider Large Wolf Spider

 I know – sorry about the creepy subject.
 Sometimes these situations just fall into my lap.
 My wife, using her unmistakable slightly panicked voice, called me to our finished basement to eradicate this little monster.
-Upon arrival on the scene, I decided that the 3.25" (82.5mm) dark fishing spider would make a great subject.
+Upon arrival on the scene, I decided that the 3.25" (82.5mm) wolf spider would make a great subject.

 As I said in the review, the Sigma 18-35 has been a great lens to have available for around-the-house use.
 I grabbed it, a Canon 600EX-RT Speedlight, a Speedlite Transmitter ST-E3 RT and a small softbox and returned to the scene of the home invasion.
 As I gathered the gear, my stress level was being increased as my wife learned that I had left the hairy creature alive and unattended.